The 3 Temptations of Jesus

 The 1st temptation:

-“If You are the Son of God, command that these stones become bread.”
+“If you are the Son of God, tell these stones to become bread.”

 The devil starts by questioning Jesus' divinity, challenging Him to prove His power by satisfying His hunger.
 After 40 days without food, Jesus was famished and the devil tempted Jesus with the first thing on Jesus' mind: Food.